Central Air Conditioner Buyer’s Guide: Expert Advice

 Split-System Air Conditioner

-There are two basic types of central air conditioners.
-They either come as a single packaged unit or a split system.
-If you live in the typical North American suburban home, you likely have — or will need — a split system.
-So this is what we’re refocusing on.
+There are two basic types of central air conditioners, which either come as a single packaged unit or a split system.
+If you live in the typical North American suburban home, you likely have — or will need — a split system, so we’re focusing on this.

 Split-System Central Air Conditioners

 A split-system central air conditioner is exactly that — split.
-Part of the unit is in the home and part of the unit is outside, with the two units connected by copper tubing.
+Part of the unit is in the home, and part of it is outside, with the two units connected by copper tubing.

 The outside unit houses the compressor, condenser coils, and fan.
 The inside portion has an evaporator coil and an air handler that pushes air through the ductwork in your home.

-As mentioned above, this is the most common type of residential central air conditioner in North America — assuming you live in a house.
+As mentioned above, Split-System Central Air Conditioners are one of North America’s most common types of residential cooling solutions — assuming you live in a house.

-Single-Stage.
-This type of central air conditioner has a single-stage condenser, meaning it’s either off or running at full capacity.
-On an energy efficiency scale, this type would rank lowest.
+• Single-Stage: Single-Stage central air conditioners have a single-stage condenser, meaning it’s either off or running at full capacity.
+On an energy efficiency scale, the Single Stage AC type wouA.C. rank lowest.

-Dual-Stage.
-Moving up a step, a dual-stage air conditioner is capable of running at low and high.
+• Dual-Stage: Moving up a step, a Dual-Stage air conditioner can run at low and high.
 On more temperate days, which some estimate to be around 80% of the season, your air conditioner runs at the lowest stage, conserving energy.
 On extremely hot days, the unit will kick into high gear, using more energy and working harder to combat the outdoor heat.
+A Dual-Stage Air Conditioner is more energy efficient than a Single-Stage one.

-While a variable speed model is the best option in terms of efficiency, it does need to be part of a matched system.
-This means that all components of your HVAC system — the furnace, the air conditioner, the air handler, the thermostat, and so on — are designed to work together by the manufacturer.
+While a variable speed model is the best option for efficiency, it needs to be part of a matched system.
+In other words, all components of your HVAC system — the furnace, the air conditioner, the air handler, the thermostat, and so on are designed to work together by the manufacturer.

 Packaged Unit Central Air Conditioners

-Just like a split-system, these need to be attached to the home’s ductwork but in this case, they are connected through an exterior wall or the roof.
+Just like a split system, Packaged Central Air Conditioners need to be attached to a home’s ductwork, but in this case, they are connected through an exterior wall or the roof.

 Central Air Conditioner Purchase Considerations

 Central air conditioners cost thousands of dollars.
-The larger your home and the more features you’re looking for, the more they cost.
-And then you have the additional costs of permit fees and labor.
+And the price increases the larger your home and the more features you want.
+Then you have the additional costs of permit fees and labor.
+Not to mention the cost of running the units.

 Do your due diligence upfront and save yourself from a costly mistake.

-First up, you can find many “rules of thumb” detailing approximately how many BTUs you’ll need for a given space.
-But keep in mind that these are approximate numbers, and make sure you pay attention to the following sections as well.
+Considering the size of your home to pick the right Central Air Conditioner is key.
+You can find many “rules of thumb” detailing approximately how many BTUs you’ll need for a given space.
+But keep in mind that the numbers below are merely approximations.
+Make sure you pay attention to the following sections as well.

-To save you from looking elsewhere for some rules or guidelines, check out the following table.
+Check out the following table to save you from looking elsewhere for some rules or guidelines.

 If you want to do some of your own calculations, you can do so by multiplying the number of square feet in your home by 20 BTUs.
-So if you have a 1,500-square-foot home, you would use 30,000 BTUs as your baseline.
+So if you have a 1,500-square-foot home, my usual advice is to take 30,000 BTUs as your baseline.

 AC Size (Tons/BTUs)Square Footage